 A hypothetical story…

-A school studies their students and families and realises most can’t afford a lot of extra expenses but would find a recipe book useful and like to support their school so would pay $25 per book.
+A school studies their students and families and they realise most can’t afford a lot of extra expenses but would find a recipe book useful and like to support their school so would pay $25 per book.

-They have 600 familes attend, and estimate 50% of families will buy one, 15% of familes will buy 2, 15% will buy 3 and 20% will not buy any – which is a total of 750 books sold.
+They have 600 families attend, and estimate 50% of families will buy one, 15% of families will buy 2, 15% will buy 3 and 20% will not buy any – which is a total of 750 books sold.

-We work the numbers for them and they choose perfect bound with a 260gsm laminated cover to ensure the book looks great, and 50 pages with colour and 60 pages with just black to keep the cost down.
-Great it only costs $5.60 ($6.44 incl GST) per book.
+We work the numbers for them and they choose perfect binding with a 260gsm laminated cover to ensure the book looks great, and 50 pages with colour and 60 pages with just black to keep the cost down.
+Great, it only costs $5.60 ($6.44 incl GST) per book.

-They then allow an extra $1,500 for artwork and design, $520 for unexpected costs like coffee at committee meetings.
+They then allow $3,500 for artwork and design, $520 for unexpected costs like coffee at committee meetings.
 So in total the costs come to $6,850 all up.